How to Help a Vicodin Addict

 Recovery and rehabilitation can begin after detox and will generally include individual and group therapy to help you understand the underlying reasons behind the addiction and how to cope with triggers in the future while maintaining your sobriety.

 You may prefer to get this addiction treatment in an inpatient rehab facility where you can focus 24/7 on your sobriety and learn the skills to live in recovery.
-However, if this is not an option, outpatient treatment programs are also available and can give you much of the same care while allowing you to live at home.
+However, if this is not an option, outpatient treatment programs and assistance are also available and can give you much of the same care while allowing you to live at home.
 It's important to consider realistically whether you'll have the needed support at home to stay sober while attending outpatient treatment.
 For some, the period of treatment in a rehab facility away from the everyday environment that fostered substance use is necessary to begin the recovery process.

-Beyond professional treatment, someone in recovery can engage in support groups and work to improve their relationships with loved ones.
+Beyond professional treatment, someone in recovery can engage in facilitated peer support groups and work to improve their relationships with loved ones.
 A renewed focus on sober coping skills can yield positive results as well.

 Is Vicodin Addictive?